AmineAfia/Battleship-Plus/README.md

 # Battleship+
+This project was developed during the ["Telematics in Practice"](http://telematics.tm.kit.edu/ws201617_telematik_praxis.php) lab at the KIT.
+The task was the design and implementation of a game based [communication protocol](https://github.com/AmineAfia/Battleship-Plus/blob/master/Protocole.txt).
+The GIF bellow shows two clients (two upper terminal tabs) playing with each other and the server (lower tab) output.
+More screen shots are located in the [screen_shots folder](./screen_shots).

 <img src="https://github.com/AmineAfia/Battleship-/blob/master/screen_shots/clients-server-overview.gif" width="600" />

-The GIF shows two clients (two upper terminal tabs) playing with each other and the server (lower tab) output.
-More screen shots are located in the [screen_shots folder](./screen_shots).

 ## Getting Started
 ### Prerequisites